aragon/aragon-court/docs/8-testing-guide/readme.md

 This command will output the address of your new Arbitrable contract.

 The next step is to subscribe your Arbitrable instance to Aragon Court by paying the subscription fees.
-For the testing instances, each subscription period costs 7,500 fake-DAI, so make sure you claim some fake DAI from the ERC20 faucet as described in section 8.2.
+Each testing instance has different subscription fees, so make sure you claim enough fake DAI from the ERC20 faucet based on the fees described in section 8.2.
+We recommend using the `usability` testing instance to have a more fluid experience, its subscription fees are 10 fake-DAI.

 Once you have done that you can subscribe your Arbitrable instance running the following command: